Contact Us Today (424) 372-3112

 Step 1 – The Client

 The public often adores celebrities, who, in turn, are used to being loved and revered.
-Unfortunately, when the prosecution alleges that the celebrity client has run over a person and left the scene, or been caught with a controlled substance, the celebrity may be experiencing a first encounter with the legal system which does not give him favored treatment.
+Unfortunately, when the prosecution alleges that the celebrity client has run over a person and left the scene or been caught with a controlled substance, the celebrity may be experiencing his first encounter with the legal system, which does not give him favored treatment.

 Many celebrities are not used to other people, especially authority figures, telling them what to do.
 Behavior that works when making a film or captivating an audience on stage does not normally succeed with the police, judge, or prosecutor.

 The attorney should gently help her celebrity client to understand that, while she respects his artistic talents, he needs to appreciate that every representative of the judicial process must be taken seriously and treated with respect.
-As any manager or agent can attest, staying on the happy side of a celebrity client isn't always an easy task.
+As any manager or agent can attest, staying on the happy side of a celebrity client can be a challenging task.
 This is particularly difficult when a celebrity, who is used to the best of everything, is sitting in a jail cell next to a guy gnawing on a cheese sandwich and asking if he can get backstage passes to the client's next concert.

 At the first meeting with the client following his arrest, the criminal defense attorney needs to make sure that the client knows that the script he will be following allows no room for improvisation and isn't likely to be a comedy.
 Above all else, the celebrity needs to be very clear about the dangers of digging himself a deeper hole.